Shadq/Shadq/README.md

  - 👋 Hi, I'm @Shadq
  - 👨‍💻 I'm 14 years old
- - 🇮🇹 from Italy
+ - 🇮🇹 From Italy
- - ⛓ learning solidity & blockchain
+ - ⛓ Learning solidity & blockchain
+ - 💸 Soon Rich
 <!---
 Shadq/Shadq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.